tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

 ## Setting up Drone Model

-For this I will have my drone's camera face downwards, you can have it face anywhere youu would like
+For this I will have my drone's camera face downwards, you can have it face anywhere you would like

 In your drones `.sdf` file. _If you are using the IQ api then it can be found in `~/catkin_ws/src/iq_sim/models/drone_with_camera`_